nestjs/docs.nestjs.com/content/techniques/logger.md

 }
 ```

-This will make an output like this:
+This will print the output in the following manner:

 ```bash
 [Nest] 19096   - 12/08/2019, 7:12:59 AM   [NestFactory] Doing something with timestamp here -> +5ms